bibin567/terraform-vpc/README.md

+# Terraform AWS EC2 Example
+This Terraform code creates an AWS VPC with a public subnet and a private subnet, launches a bastion EC2 instance in the public subnet, and launches a private EC2 instance in the private subnet.

 # VPC and EC2 Deployment
 This Terraform configuration creates a VPC with a CIDR block of `10.0.0.0/16` and two private subnets with CIDR blocks of `10.0.1.0/24` and `10.0.2.0/24`, as well as a public subnet with a CIDR block of `10.0.0.0/24`.
 It also creates a public EC2 instance in the public subnet with a key pair named `"xxpublic"` and a private EC2 instance in one of the private subnets with a key pair named `"xxprivate"`.